astrosnat/socialpredict/README/DEV_DEPLOY.md

 First, you should purchase a domain, which you can do at any number of domain registrars.
 We are using Namecheap for this article.

+[step by step how-to on buying Namecheap domain goes here]

 ### Set Up Digital Ocean Account

 We are using Digital Ocean as a server, since it's predictable, easy and cheap.
 SocialPredict is designed to be performant, meaning it can perform well on a small server.

+[Write up how to set up a Digital Ocean account]

+[Write up how to set up your Droplet with Docker.
+Just do this out of the box, don't be fancy about it]

 Setup Droplet with Docker
 https://www.digitalocean.com/community/tutorials/how-to-use-the-docker-1-click-install-on-digitalocean

 Getting Started After Deploying Docker https://marketplace.digitalocean.com/apps/docker

+### SSH Time

+[Write up how to set up SSH.
+Add links.]

 ### Logging In via SSH